Learning a Local Symmetry with Neural-Networks

-Here we solve by means of a machine-learning algorithm the problem of gauge-orbit identification as formulated for spin glasses on the square lattice.
-The same algorithm works in the cubic lattice as well, although we are limited to systems of smaller linear size due to the memory and computational costs.
-Let us stress that a careless posing of the problem could make it (wrongly) seem trivial.
-The problem is naturally addressed in terms of Wilson loops, in our case, the product of the couplings along a closed loop in the lattice, which is gauge invariant, see e.g. Ref.~\cite{montvay:97}.
-Attention immediately falls on the shortest Wilson loop, named the \emph{plaquette} (see e.g.~\cite{carrasquilla2017machine} or Fig.~\ref{fig_chess}--left).
-However, in Ref. \cite{fernandez2016temperature} it is shown that two problem instances sharing the value of \emph{every} plaquette, but differing on the so-called Polyakov loops (Wilson loops wrapping the system thanks to the periodic boundary conditions), may have vastly different computational complexity.
-Of course, there are more complex loops than Polyakov's, but we shall limit ourselves here to the simplest example.
-In fact, we have improved over Ref.~\cite{carrasquilla2017machine} by teaching our machine to consider both local and non-local Wilson loops when studying a $Z_2$ gauge symmetry.
+Here we present a machine-learning algorithm that solves the problem of gauge-orbit identification as formulated for spin glasses on the square lattice.
+The same algorithm works in the cubic lattice, although we are limited to systems of smaller linear size due to the memory and computational costs.
+Interestingly, all the standard DCNNs for image classification tried, including the ResNet~\cite{he2016deep}, completely failed at this task.
+A careless posing of the problem could make it wrongly seem trivial.
+Indeed, instances from the same orbit share the value of every Wilson loop~\cite{montvay:97} [the product of couplings along a closed loop in the lattice, which is gauge-invariant~\eqref{eq:gauge}].
+Attention immediately falls on the \emph{plaquette}, the shortest Wilson loop, see e.g.~\cite{carrasquilla2017machine} or Fig.~\ref{fig_chess}--left.
+However, two instances sharing the value of \emph{every} plaquette, but differing on the so-called Polyakov loops (the shortest Wilson loops wrapping the system thanks to the periodic boundary conditions), may have vastly different computational complexity~\cite{fernandez2016temperature}.
+We improve over Ref.~\cite{carrasquilla2017machine} by teaching our machine to consider both local and non-local Wilson loops when studying a $Z_2$ gauge symmetry.

-Let us highlight two other aspects of this problem that machine-learning practitioners may find attractive: (i) training set of (essentially) arbitrary size can be easily generated and (ii) an algorithm of polynomial complexity provides an exact answer to the question of whether two problem instances belong to the same gauge orbit.
+Let us highlight two other aspects of this problem that machine-learning practitioners may find attractive: (i) a training set of (essentially) arbitrary size can be easily generated and (ii) an algorithm of polynomial complexity provides an exact answer to the question of whether two problem instances belong to the same gauge orbit.